Dati Dept. of Commerce e Fed sul 3° trim. 2005:

 "There’s no sign here that the

-," said Alan Skrainka, chief market strategist
+economy is overheating," said Alan Skrainka, chief market strategist

 with Edward Jones.
 "I think the Federal Reserve has done a good job.